 Will there be any more Uncommoners books?

 The Uncommoners trilogy was huge fun to write and I have lots of ideas for more stories set in the same world.
-At the moment, however, I'm working on exciting new projects.
-You can find out about my other books here.
+At the moment however, I'm working on exciting new projects.
+You can learn about my other books here.
 If you want to keep up to date with any latest news, check my home page or follow me on twitter, facebook and instagram.

 I'm doing a school project about my favourite author and it's you!
 How can I learn more about you?

 Thank you very much!
 You obviously have excellent taste.
 You can read my biography here to find out more informationon.
 The most important fact to know about me is that I love children's books.
 Everything from picture books for the under-fives, to young adult fiction; I’m always reading and can normally be found in a library or bookshop, searching for my next good story.

 I used to work as a children's bookseller in a world-famous bookshop where I had the opportunity to meet lots of inspiring authors.
 I started writing my debut novel, The Crooked Sixpence during my lunchbreaks.
 It took me ten months to finish the first draft and then another six months to rewrite and polish a second.
 I eventually sent the manuscript to a literary agent who offered to represent me and went on to negotiate my first book deal.

 What inspired you to write the Uncommoners series?